 Disposable gloves are personal hygiene items that are designed to be thrown out after one use.
 They’re usually made from a single use plastic or paper material.
 They’re most commonly used for cleaning hands and for hygienic purposes, but they can also be used to protect surfaces from soil and other germs, and to perform many other tasks.

-Furthermore, disposable gloves are very cheap, economical alternatives to other types of gloves, such as medical gloves.
+Furthermore, disposable gloves are very cheap, economical alternatives to other types of gloves, such as medical gloves (Knowledge: What Are The Types Of Gloves In Dentistry).
 They’re also disposable, which makes them perfect for situations where there is a risk of contamination, such as dealing with food, medical or hazardous materials, or any other situation where you’d prefer that no one touch the surface you’re working on.

 Types of Disposable Gloves

 There are different types of disposable gloves, but the most common ones that you’ll come across are: